ALMA: a mathematics-driven approach for determining tuning parameters in generalized LASSO problems, with applications to MRI: Discussion

 To further validate ALMA's robustness, we compared its reconstructions to those obtained using parameters optimized for the three metrics (mSSIM, pSNR, and CJV).
 Figure \ref{fig:table1} encapsulates this comparison, while fig. \ref{fig:ALMvsL} provides a visual example of the reconstructions.
 The results indicate that ALMA's performance is nearly optimal, matching closely with the parameters that optimize each metric.

 We also compared the performance of ALMA against the well-established L-curve method.
-As presented in fig. \ref{fig:table1} and \ref{fig:table1L}, and exemplified in fig. \ref{fig:ALMvsL}, both methods show comparable performance across the metrics.
-However, ALMA stands out as the first iterative algorithm to compute the parameter dynamically during reconstruction.
-This active, iterative approach grants ALMA significant advantages in computational efficiency and ease of implementation, which are particularly beneficial in clinical settings where a rapid and optimized reconstruction is essential.
+As presented in figures \ref{fig:table1} and \ref{fig:table2}, and exemplified in fig. \ref{fig:ALMvsL}, both methods show comparable performance across the metrics.
+However, ALMA stands out as the first non-trained and self-calibrated algorithm that does not need any apriori knowledge on the lagrange multiplier to estimate and is also requires much fewer reconstructions in order to succeed, as compared to the L-curve method.

 Qualitatively, ALMA-reconstructed images maintain the anatomical integrity and structural fidelity necessary for clinical interpretation.
 This is evident in fig. \ref{fig:ALMvsL}, where even under severe noise and undersampling, the critical features are preserved.
 Quantitatively, ALMA achieves high mSSIM, pSNR, and low CJV values, closely approximating the optimal values for these metrics obtained through extensive parameter optimization.